8 Proven Steps to Build Your Author Platform

 Let’s look at eight ways in which you can build an author platform.
 We’ll start with the easier items and move on to the ones that take longer to accomplish.

-Pages about you and/or your book on Facebook, LinkedIn, and similar sites are easy to set up.
+Pages about you and/or your book on Facebook, LinkedIn, X, Threads, and similar sites are easy to set up.
 They are often absolutely free.
 “Premium” memberships cost money, but you don’t need them to get started; a basic membership will do.

 Search for other authors and their books on these sites.
 When you find them, study their approaches, and borrow their best ideas when developing your own page(s).